israelali1424/Series_63/Chapter_3_Regulation of Securities and Issuers.md

 Any security issued by the federal government of a country with which the U.S. maintains diplomatic relations is exempt from state (USA) registration requirements.

 States can’t require the filing of periodic reports more often than quarterly.
 Quarterly reports (10-Qs) are the SEC standard for an issuer’s filing of periodic reports federal covered securities.

+An email blast is an offer only in the state of origination, which in this case is State Q.